 ii.
-Application layer service continuity with Satellite in motion
+Application layer service continuity with Satellite in motion (e.g. the impact on the IoT services)

 iii.
 Handling the Application Latency difference between Users/UEs in terrestrial and non-terrestrial networks for better QoE and QoS

-iv.influence in selection and establishment of suitable satellite access or terrestrial access or dual connectivity
+iv.
+Application influence in selection and establishment of suitable satellite access or terrestrial access or dual connectivity

 v.
+Optimise the delivery of content from a content caching application by taking advantage of satellites in supporting ubiquitous service, as well as broadcasting/multicasting on very large to global coverages.

-Clearly and distinctly identify KPIs, issues, solutions, and conclusions when applicable to Mission Critical.
+v.
+Clearly and distinctly identify KPI impacts, issues, solutions, and conclusions when applicable to Mission Critical.